 3. You can define a specific style also for common dialogs.
 Use the property TStyleManager.DialogsStyleName for that.
 By default, it is empty and common dialogs use the default style of the application.

 4. You can define the application style as 'Windows'.
 This means that if some control or form has an empty StyleName property, then it will always use 'Windows' style and VCL Style will be always disabled on it.
 To enable this feature you have to set the TStyleManager.UseSystemStyleAsDefault property to True.
 Use this property if you want to enable VCL Style for some forms only, in which you set StyleName property.
 But note that VCL Styles must be active in any case.

 The mechanism described at point 4 above allows a developer to use third party components that don't support VCL styles within a styled application, something that was fairly complex to handle in the past.
 The new architecture should allow mixing styled and un-styled controls and form better, and leverage third party controls without giving up VCL styles

 Notice that per-control styling is not applied automatically for third-party controls.
 To support this feature, a control should use code in Vcl.Themes.StyleServices method with TControl parameter.
 For example, StyleServices(Self).DrawElement.

 The introduction of per-control VCL styles offers you much more flexibility in introducing styles in your application.
 You can start styling only some of the forms, and proceed over time with others.
 You can use your own custom controls or third-party controls that don't support VCL styles within a styled application.
 You can mix UI styles, and do so dynamically.

-While there are going to be many other features for VCL in general and VCL styles in particular in 10.4, this is a great new feature I felt worth blogging about up front.
-Stay tuned for more (and also nicer demos!).
+While there are many other features for VCL in general and VCL styles in particular in 10.4, this is a great new feature I felt worth blogging about up front.
+Stay tuned for more!